Hayashi in Kanji - Zangyo-Ninja

 not rated $0.00$1,490.00 Select license

-kobayashi in Kanji as Japanese family name - Zangyo-Ninja
+Kobayashi in Kanji as Japanese family name - Zangyo-Ninja

+Hello, Mr. Kobayashi.
+This is an explanation of the origin of the surname Kobayashi, which is shared by your ancestors and friends.
 Kobayashi is the 9th most common Japanese surname.
 “Kobayashi” means a small forest, and there are forests that protect houses such as windbreaks and sandbreaks near the village.
-It is thought that it became a place name and the surname was used.
-There are some areas where Kobayashi is called “Obayashi”, and if you … Read More
+It is thought that … Read More

 vector